Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/_index.md

 ---

 The general rule is that a app hosted in Altinn Apps has [attribute based access control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control).
 In short, request is authorized based on attributes for the request.
-Eg what data element is the user accessing, who owns it, what type of data element and so on.
+E.g. what data element is the user accessing, who owns it, what type of data element and so on.

-The opposite is [Role Based access control](https://en.wikipedia.org/wiki/Role-based_access_control) where all user in a given role is allowed to access a operation and access all data.
+The opposite is [Role Based access control](https://en.wikipedia.org/wiki/Role-based_access_control) where all user in a given role is allowed to access an operation and access all data.
 This would not work in the scenarios that Altinn Apps support.

 ## Authorization Components
 The authorization architecture for Altinn Apps are based on the [XACML reference architecture](https://en.wikipedia.org/wiki/XACML).

-A app created in Altinn Studio and hosted in Altinn Apps follows the same architecture.
+An app created in Altinn Studio and hosted in Altinn Apps follows the same architecture.

 This architecture defines the following components.

 ### Policy Decision Point (PDP)
 The Policy Decision Point is responsible for deciding if the requested operation is allowed.
-PDP looks at the rules defined for a given resource, and based on roles or other claims it decides if user or system is allowed to perform the request.
+PDP looks at the rules defined for a given resource and based on roles or other claims it decides if user or system can perform the request.
 Altinn Apps uses Policy Decision Point in Altinn Platform solution

 [Learn about Policy Decision Point in Altinn Platform](/../altinn-platform/pdp)